Intunex/developer/source/index.md

 ---
 layout: default
-title: xTune Developers
+title: Skillhive Developers
-subtitle: Welcome to xTune Developer Community
+subtitle: Welcome to Skillhive Developer Community
-date: 2014-01-22
+date: 2014-07-03
 ---

-## About xTune Developer Community
+## About Skillhive Developer Community

-Here you can find all info regarding xTune API and xTune Development.
+Here you can find all info regarding Skillhive API and Skillhive Development.
 Just head on to the [API documentation](/developer/api/) to get started.
 We're still building things and we're just about to get started.
 Stay tuned.